 A 2.0 grade point average (GPA) is required to maintain "good academic standing".
 First-year students (not transfer students) who earn below a 1.85 GPA at the end of their first semester will be placed on academic probation.
 All other students who earn below the required GPA of 2.0 in a semester or cumulative GPA will be placed on academic probation.
 Students who earn below a 2.0 for two consecutive semesters are subject to academic suspension.
 Students who in any semester receive a GPA of 0.75 of less, regardless of the cumulative record, will be suspended for the following semester.
 For more information, please review the College Catalog.

 There are several resources for students in need of academic support.
 Students on academic probation are required to meet with a Dean of Students staff member who will discuss the student's academic challenges and review strategies for improvement.
-Another resource is the Center for Academic Excellence where students can receive tutoring and assistance with their papers.
+Another resource is the Writing Center where students can receive assistance with their papers.
 Faculty members also encourage students to seek academic support during their office hours, which are listed on the course syllabus or announced in class.

 What is the difference between dropping a class and withdrawing from a class?